 In our history classrooms, students and faculty explore and challenge ideas together, building on the foundational Quaker belief in continuing revelation.
 Examining differences and empathizing with multiple perspectives are central to this process.
-We endeavor to help students make meaning out of a variety of sources through thoughtful questioning, close reading, analysis and research.
+We endeavor to help students make meaning out of a variety of sources through thoughtful questioning, close reading, analysis, and research.
 Students and faculty practice communicating ideas with clear, direct expression supported by evidence.
 Creating historical consciousness—the consciousness that people in the past had different values, assumptions and worldviews from people in the present—is foundational to our work together.
 Our hope is to gain a deeper sense of our own identities, develop moral understanding, and foster engaged citizenship that will contribute positively to the world.

-231 Comparative Cultures
+HIS310 Comparative Cultures

 required major | grade: 9

-Students of Comparative Cultures will gain background in three cultural areas: China, Ghana and Mexico.
-They will be encouraged to appreciate cultures other than their own, and to discern those qualities that are universal and those that are unique.
+Students of Comparative Cultures will gain background knowledge in three cultural areas: China, Ghana, and Mexico.
+They will be encouraged to appreciate cultures other than their own and to discern those qualities that are universal and those that are unique.
 An examination of value systems, government legitimacy, political and social movements, and problems of modern nation building will help them to apply their background knowledge to current events.
 Students will also gain experience in analytical thinking and the organization of large quantities of material through writing short essays, essay tests, and one long-term research paper.
 Emphasis will be placed on learning to support generalizations with solid evidence and verifying sources.
-One quarterlong unit will be devoted to guiding each student through a step-by-step process of research that begins with crafting a question on a topic of their choice and ends with writing a sound research paper.
+One quarter-long unit will be devoted to guiding each student through a step-by-step process of research that begins with crafting a question on a topic of their choice and ends with writing a sound research paper.

-242 Ancient and Medieval Civilizations
+HIS420 Ancient and Medieval Civilizations

 required major | grade: 10